 3. Web Freelance Tips – Create a portfolio website

-It’s very hard to be taken seriously as a web professional if you don’t have a dedicated portfolio site which showcases your skills and talents, especially if you are a web designer or developer.
-Not only do you need a portfolio but you need a good once, and should invest a serious amount of time and effort to create something that is a fair reflection of what you can do.
+It’s very hard to be taken seriously as a web professional if you don’t have a dedicated portfolio site that showcases your skills and talents, especially if you are a web designer or developer.
+Not only do you need to create a portfolio but you need a good once, and should invest a serious amount of time and effort to create something that is a fair reflection of what you can do.

 If you don’t have the skills or confidence to create a portfolio from scratch, there’s no shame in using a portfolio hosting site as a home for your best work.
-Sites such as carbonmade.com and behance.com are well respected within the industry and offer help with templates and layout, leaving you to concentrate on choosing you best work.
+Sites such as carbonmade.com and behance.com are well respected within the industry and offer help with templates and layout, leaving you to concentrate on choosing your best work.

 It’s also important to get in the habit of keeping your portfolio regularly updated, not just as a way to show off your latest projects, but it also helps rank your site.
 You’ll find a good article on creating your first portfolio at CreativeBloq.
-They also preach the important of keeping it updated with new and regular content..
+They also preach the importance of keeping it updated with new and regular content..

 ‘Google loves fresh content, so a great way to improve the search ranking of your [portfolio] site is to keep it up-to-date’